 Or… we spend hours, days, months, years, pounding away at the keyboard, pounding away at the wall lodged in our thick skull as we struggle in vain to reach that novel tucked deep within our souls.

 The writer's life ain't easy.
 Moving past the proverbial Writer's Block is as much fun as a root canal.
 And at least that has a time limit!

-"We conquer, not in any brilliant fashion, we conquer by continuing." ---George Matheson
+"We conquer, not in any brilliant fashion, we conquer by continuing." --George Matheson

 When writers hit a wall, the greatest idea in the world won't help.
-We need more, we need to break through and we're not sure how to do it.
-This is our personal Dark Night of the Soul.
-When we need to push onward down that rocky path despite the lack of light.
+We need more.
+We need to break through and we're not sure how to do it.
+This is our personal Dark Night of the Soul—when we need to push onward down that rocky path despite the lack of light.

 And how exactly do we do that?
 First thing we need to examine exactly what writer's block is.
 To my mind it's a two-parter.
 The outer symptom is that we're stuck, we're stumped because we've reached an impasse and don't *see* what comes next.
 The inner cause though is often simply fear.
-Fear that the next sentence will suck.
+Fear that the next sentence will be mediocre.
 Fear that as we type, the words will turn to gibberish.
 Fear that unless we are struck with a brilliant inspiration that is clear and obvious, we can't write.

 Inspiration is lovely but it's perspiration that counts.
 Many writers will admit that their most inspired moments turn out after reflection to be just so-so.
 While the writing that seemed humdrum while slogging through a slow day actually turned out pretty darn good.

 A friend came to visit James Joyce one day and found the great man sprawled across his writing desk in a posture of utter despair.

 “James, what’s wrong?” the friend asked.
 “Is it the work?”